yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-in-memory-data-grid.markdown

 ---

 {% compositionsetup %}

-{summary:page|60}Explains the concepts of the GigaSpaces In-Memory Data Grid (the Space), how to access it, and how to configure advanced capabilities, such as persistency, eviction, etc.{summary}
+{% summary page|60 %}Explains the concepts of the GigaSpaces In-Memory Data Grid (the Space), how to access it, and how to configure advanced capabilities, such as persistency, eviction, etc.{% endsummary %}

 # Overview